-Over sixty years ago, Land O' Lakes Catholics traveled to St. Anthony's Church in Brooksville to attend Mass.
+More than sixty years ago, Land O' Lakes Catholics traveled to St. Anthony's Church in Brooksville to attend Mass.
 Then in 1952, thirty adults from this community received approval from Archbishop Joseph P. Hurley to establish a mission church in Land O' Lakes.
 Because of the shortage of diocesan priests, the Archbishop had requested the Benedictines at St. Leo Abbey to serve the mission in Pasco, Hernando and Citrus counties.

 On October 5, 1952, in the VFW hall on Highway 41, the first Mass was celebrated by Right Reverend Father Francis Sadler, O.S.B., the Abbott of St. Leo.
 Since October 7th is the Feast of Our Lady of the Rosary, the mission was given her name.

 The exuberance and dedication of this small group of parishioners, spearheaded by a newly organizaed Holy Name Society and a Women's Society, soon resulted in the development of a fund for the purchase of land and building a church.
 By the end of 1957 the land had been purchased, the building contract signed, with the ground breaking to follow.
-The general contractor built the walls, the roof, and the floor of our church, but the men of the parish did the rest - painitng, wiring, plumbing, partitions, ceiling, and landscaping.
+The general contractor built the walls, the roof, and the floor of our church, but the men of the parish did the rest - painting, wiring, plumbing, partitions, ceiling, and landscaping.
 On July 7, 1958 the first Mass was celebrated in the new church.
 The crucifix and the statues of Our Lady and St. Joseph, that grace our new worship center were contributed by a parishioner and installed for their first Mass.

-Pastors of Our Lady of the Rosary Church have been:
+Pastors of Our Lady of the Rosary Church

 -56 Reverend James Hoge, O.S.B.